defineAgent

 })

-For the full list of providers, models, and pricing, see Model Configuration.
+For the full list of providers, models, pricing, and reasoning options, see [Model Configuration](../reference/model-configuration).

-The tools field is an array of tool name strings referencing both built-in tools and custom tools defined via defineTools.
+The `tools` field is an array of tool name strings referencing both [built-in tools](../tools/built-in-tools) and [custom tools](../tools/custom-tools) defined via `defineTools`.
+Custom tools can be marked as `templateOnly: true` to make them available only during system prompt template compilation, keeping the agent's runtime tool list focused.

 tools: [